News and Information from Camp Tintype

 Jamboree 2024 - August 1, 2, 3 & 4

-...if you have any photos or scans of your plates that you would like seen on John's website, please email them to the Webmaster.
-And keep watching for 2024 updates!
+...if you have any photos or scans of your plates that you would like to see on John's website, please email them to the Webmaster.
+And keep watching for 2025 announcements and updates!

 For more information and authorization to attend the next Jamboree, please write to: